 Update for customers in Leicester, Oadby and Wigston

-During the localised lockdown in Leicester and some neighbouring areas, our repairs services will be operating an emergency-only service.
+During the localised lockdown in Leicester and some neighbouring areas, our repairs services are operating an emergency-only service.
 This means providing emergency repairs for the following problems:

 Customers should contact us if they have an emergency issue, or if they are unsure.